 Walk/cycle to work and school

 If your job or school is close enough, you can walk or cycle to incorporate morning and afternoon exercise in your daily life.
+Taking the stairs is another good way to be active when you can.

 Practice good personal hygiene